JLopes-Enablon/JiraCSVtoAPI/README.md

 ## Version

-- **V1.30 (Stable)** — Resolution Status Management expanded: Now supports 6 options (Done, In Progress, Backlog, Done All, In Progress All, Backlog All) for status/transition selection.
+- **V1.30 (Stable)** — Resolution Status Management expanded: Now supports 6 options (Closed, In Progress, Backlog, Closed All, In Progress All, Backlog All) for status/transition selection.
 The "All" options apply the selected status to all issues and sub-tasks without further prompts.
 All other features from v1.29 retained.
 This is a stable release.

 ---